 We request a non-refundable deposit per person along with personal details of each member participating in the trek:

-Payment of deposit amount is:
+Payment of deposit amount is (no fees applied):

 Please note, if you get the permits for the 7am start you will probably have to miss the Machu Picchu guided tour.